EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Experimental Details

 To achieve the target compression ratios, we adjust the group size $S$ and the size of the retained local features.
-In our experiments, both Llama-3.1-8B-Instruct and Mistral-7B-Instruct-v0.3 utilize Grouped Query Attention (GQA) with 8 KV heads and a head dimension of 128.
-Consequently, the total dimension of the KV cache per layer for both models is $D_{\text{model}} = 8 \times 128 = 1024$.
-Based on this, we configure the prediction network $\mathbf{W}$ with specific input and output dimensions.
+In our experiments, Llama-3.1-8B-Instruct, Mistral-7B-Instruct-v0.3, and Mistral-Small-24B-Instruct-2501 all utilize Grouped Query Attention (GQA) with 8 KV heads and a head dimension of 128.
+Consequently, the total flattened dimension of the KV cache per layer is identical across these models, i.e., $D_{\text{model}} = 8 \times 128 = 1024$.
+Based on this shared KV layout, the three models use the same predictor configurations in Table \ref{tab:config_summary}.
+For models with different KV dimensions, the same construction applies by adjusting the predictor input and output dimensions according to the target compression ratio.

 \paragraph{Compression Ratio = 0.7.} We set the group size to $S=2$.
-In the compressed layer, we retain a local feature dimension of $D_{\text{local}} = 384$ (equivalent to retaining 3 KV heads).
+In the compressed layer, we retain a local feature dimension of $D_{\text{local}} = 384$, corresponding to retaining 384 flattened local dimensions.
 Consequently, the input to the lightweight linear network consists of the full global cache from the preceding layer ($1024$) concatenated with the local cache ($384$), resulting in an input dimension of $1408$.
 The network predicts the remaining discarded features ($1024 - 384 = 640$).
 Thus, the lightweight network $\mathbf{W}$ has a shape of $1408 \to 640$.
 The effective compression ratio is calculated as $(1024 + 384) / (1024 \times 2) \approx 0.69$.

 \paragraph{Compression Ratio = 0.5.} We set the group size to $S=2$.
-In this setting, we do not retain any local heads ($D_{\text{local}} = 0$) for the compressed layer, relying entirely on the inter-layer similarity from the global input.
+In this setting, we retain no local flattened dimensions ($D_{\text{local}} = 0$) for the compressed layer, relying entirely on the inter-layer similarity from the global input.
 The linear layer maps the global input ($1024$) to the full cache of the current layer ($1024$).
 The effective compression ratio is $(1024 + 0) / (1024 \times 2) = 0.5$.

 \paragraph{Compression Ratio = 0.3.} We increase the group size to $S=4$.
-For the three compressed layers within the group, we retain a minimal local feature dimension of $D_{\text{local}} = 64$ (corresponding to partial feature retention).
+For the three compressed layers within the group, we retain a minimal local feature dimension of $D_{\text{local}} = 64$, corresponding to retaining only 64 flattened local dimensions.
 The lightweight network takes the global input ($1024$) and the small local embedding ($64$) to reconstruct the remaining information ($1024 - 64 = 960$).
 The effective compression ratio is $(1024 + 64 \times 3) / (1024 \times 4) \approx 0.30$.

 A summary of these configurations is provided in Table \ref{tab:config_summary}.